100 Notable alumni of

 -

-Samuel Raymond Scottron was a prominent African-American inventor from Brooklyn, N.Y. who began his career as a barber.
-He was born in Philadelphia in 1841.
+Samuel Raymond Scottron was a prominent African American inventor from Brooklyn, New York who began his career as a barber.
+Born in Philadelphia in 1841.
 He received his engineering degree from Cooper Union in 1878.

 -